Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Blocked Drains

 Do You Really Need a Water Filter in Melbourne?
-(Honest Answer)

 Let’s start with the part most water filter companies won’t tell you: Melbourne’s tap water is safe to drink.

 So no, you won’t get sick from drinking Melbourne tap water.
-That’s not the question.

-What’s in Melbourne Tap Water (That You Might Want to Remove)
+What's in Melbourne Tap Water That You Might Want to Remove

 1. Chlorine and Chloramine